 This article is also available at Prospect.

 This was reinforced by the opening panel, who emphasised the importance of user-centred services as the key to survival.
-In an age when feedback and word-of-mouth verdicts on the performance, user-friendliness and effectiveness of a service can be circulated round the world almost instantly, a brand can be built or broken overnight.
+In an age when feedback and word-of-mouth on the performance, user-friendliness and effectiveness of a service can be circulated round the world almost instantly, a brand can be built or broken overnight.

 I presented an overview of co-creation and service design as a way for the travel industry to innovate its way out of a difficult environment.
-This was alongside a presentation by Jason Fulton who described how his work for nike had turned consumer behaviours into new branding offers.
+This was alongside a presentation by Jason Fulton who described how his work for Nike had turned consumer behaviours into new branding offers.
 Jason’s talk runs from 00:00 to 23:30, and mine from 23:30 onwards.